-technological applications, they also embrace all otherwise occurring information (e.g. computer technology, linguistics, living organisms).
+The above information theorems not only play a role in technological applications, they also embrace all otherwise occurring information (for example, computer technology, linguistics, living organisms).

-Information in Living Organisms
+Information in living organisms

 Life confronts us in an exceptional variety of forms; for all its simplicity, even a monocellular organism is more complex and purposeful in its design than any product of human invention.
 Although matter and energy are necessary fundamental properties of life, they do not in themselves imply any basic differentiation between animate and inanimate systems.
-One of the prime characteristics of all living organisms, however, is the transmission of information plays a fundamental role in everything that lives.
+One of the prime characteristics of all living organisms, however, is the information they contain for all operational processes (performance of all life functions, genetic information for reproduction).
+Braitenberg, a German cybernetist, has submitted evidence 'that information is an intrinsic part of the essential nature of life.'
+The transmission of information plays a fundamental role in everything that lives.
 When insects transmit pollen from flower blossoms, (genetic) information is essentially transmitted; the matter involved in this process is insignificant.
 Although this in no way provides a complete description of life as yet, it touches upon an extremely crucial factor.